Through The Fibro Fog

 • For hot vegetable sides, a simple dish of steamed broccoli, asparagus or zucchini would be nice, or perhaps my air fryer bok choy or air fryer broccoli and cauliflower - no need to turn the oven on for either!

 • A simple green salad is always a good choice.
-Or for something a little more fancy, my turmeric cauliflower salad and my apple radish salad are both light and refreshing.
+Or for something a little more fancy, my fennel and cucumber salad and my apple radish salad are both light and refreshing.

 chicken and leek risotto in a white bowl next to a blue cloth and a decorative spoon.